CodyReichert/awesome-cl/README.md

 * [Let Over Lambda][156] - A book on advanced macro techniques.
 The first six chapters are available online.
 * [On Lisp](http://www.paulgraham.com/onlisp.html) - Paul Graham's amazing book on Lisp macros (and other interesting things).
+* [Programming Algorithms](https://leanpub.com/progalgs) - A comprehensive guide to writing efficient programs with examples in Lisp.

 Reference
 ---------